- Military Life Cycle

 - That you have the skills, discipline and core values to be a sailor

 Navy Officer Candidate School

-Officer Candidate School, or Navy OCS, is a 13-week course located at Naval Station Newport, Rhode Island.
-Navy OCS prepares you to assume the responsibilities of a naval officer, and helps you develop to your fullest potential.
+Officer Candidate School is a 13-week course located at Naval Station Newport, Rhode Island.
+Navy OCS prepares you to assume the responsibilities of a naval officer and helps you develop to your fullest potential.

 - Work ethic